 A stakeholder is defined as someone (or something) who is materially affected by the outcome of the system but may or may not be an actor of the system.
 Actors are stakeholders who are involved in the specific project as users and are thus part of the reference model.
 Stakeholders inside the boundary of the system are involved in the project as active participants in the work and/or members of decision-making bodies; those outside the boundary may participate in meeting to ensure any future compatibility where necessary.
-Figure 1.1 shows the stakeholder inside and outside the boundaries of the project and emphasises those that are also actors.

-UN bodies and secretariat AC.2 TIRExB WP.30 Expert groups Expert groups UNECE secretariat TIR secretariat ITDB Contraction Parties Control system for TIR Carnets Guarantee providers Printing office UNTDED-ISO7372 Maintenance Agency NCTS ASYCUDA++ National computer systems
+- International organization

+- National association

+- Competent authorities (Customs and other)

+- TIR Carnet holder

+- Administrative Committee of the TIR Convention (AC.2)

+- UN bodies and secretariat

+- AC.2

+- TIRExB

+- WP.30

+- Expert groups

+- UNECE secretariat

+- TIR secretariat

+- ITDB

+- Contracting Parties

+- Control system for TIR Carnets

+- Guarantee providers

+- Printing office

+- UNTDED-ISO7372 Maintenance Agency

+- NCTS

+- ASYCUDA++

+- National computer systems

+- Other transport industry

+- Other control authorities